 VOR/DME could be replaced by GNSS or supplemented by the use of area navigation based on DME/DME.
 The latter system, where it becomes established, is likely to extend beyond the year 2030.

-The use of DME/P is intended to provide essential support to higher Category ILS and MLS/RNAV operations.
-Present expectations are that no Category III operations other than with ILS or MLS are foreseen in the period up to the year 2015.

 SSR and SSR Mode S are the main techniques for surveillance in high traffic density areas (FANS II/4 refers).
 SSR Mode S is a tool for air traffic management mainly in high traffic density continental airspaces.

 Carriage of ACAS systems may be mandatory in some airspace by national regulation or by regional agreement.
+[Add text on ADS-B?]

 The overall situation in this band is one of a continuing exploitation of current systems.
-It can be realistically expected that some important uses of the band, such as ILS/DME, VOR/DME, DME/DME, and SSR Mode S, will continue as the main ATS tools in high-density airspace will extend well beyond 2030.
+It can be realistically expected that some important uses of the frequency band, such as ILS/DME, VOR/DME, DME/DME, and SSR Mode S, will continue as the main ATS tools in high-density airspace will extend well beyond 2030.
+[References to 2030 in 2007 were 20+ years out … do we want to change?]

 Use of the band for GNSS